easternmie/Practical_Machine_Learning/README.md

 ## Assignment: Prediction Assignment Writeup

-Result for the report should viewed in Git Hub page via this link <a target="_blank" href="http://easternmie.github.io">http://easternmie.github.io</a>
+As suggested by Coursera instruction, this index.html is hosted by gh-pages.
+So graders should be easier to evaluate my report in HTML format.
+The HTML page can be viewed online <a target="_blank" href="http://easternmie.github.io">http://easternmie.github.io</a>